 Because solitude is lovely

 until it’s not.

-A weekend visitor from New York for many years, Cynthia Knorr Bennett has lived full-time in New Hampshire since 2012.
+A weekend visitor from New York for many years, Cynthia Knorr has lived full-time in New Hampshire since 2012.
 Her poems have appeared in Adanna, The Aurorean, Café Review, Shot Glass Journal, Healing Muse, The Main Street Rag, and others.
-She was awarded First Prize in both the New Hampshire Poetry Society’s national and members’ contests.
+She was awarded First Prize in both the Poetry Society of New Hampshire’s national and members’ contests.
 Her chapbook A Vessel of Furious Resolve will be published by Finishing Line Press in May 2019.

 Jeffrey C. Dickler, a native of Brooklyn, New York, was transplanted to the Midwest after his formative years.
 His love of the outdoors grew from summers at his grandfather’s Camp Iroquois on Frost Pond in Jaffrey, New Hampshire.
 By age four he already had hiked to the peak of Mount Monadnock.
 Later family trips to the American Southwest and National Parks cemented his love of exploring nature with a pack on his back and camera in hand.
 In 2017 he retired to the Monadnock region.
 He lives with his wife, Deni, and their four-legged companion, Willy Waggins, in Rindge, New Hampshire.